Tempo logotype

 What are operational expenses?

-OpEx regards all recurring day-to-day spending required to keep a company functioning.
-These are the costs of doing business — line items on the balance sheet that either help the organization manufacture goods, offer services, or attract customers.
-The benefits from these expenses are near-term, meaning the company feels the impact of spending its OpEx budget within a fiscal year.
+OpEx covers all the recurring day-to-day spending required to keep a company functioning.
+These are the costs of doing business – the line items that help the organization manufacture goods, offer services, or attract customers.
+The benefits from these expenses are near-term, meaning you feel the impact of the OpEx budget within a fiscal year.
+Because they're tied to the current year's operations, these costs are usually fully deductible in the same fiscal year, immediately reducing taxable income.

 • Property or facility rent